 Be sure to pin how to make fondant LEGO bricks for later.

-And check out more LEGO birthday ideas.
+And check out more LEGO birthday party ideas and supplies.
+Awesome!

 Like it?
 Share it!